Two lopsided Finnish snowmen with twig arms on a snowy Helsinki street, photo by Joel Willans

 2. No two snowflakes are alike

 Physicist Kenneth Libbrecht at Caltech has spent more of his career than most people spend on anything studying snowflake formation.
 His conclusion supports the old claim: true identical snowflakes are so vanishingly improbable as to be functionally impossible.
+Snowflakes form around a hexagonal ice lattice, which is why they have six-fold symmetry.
+No two flakes travel the same path through the atmosphere, so the combinations become astronomical.

 3. Snow can be yellow or red

+Yellow snow is avoided by social consensus in Finland as everywhere else.
 Red snow is stranger.
-It is caused by a green algae called Chlamydomonas nivalis, which contains a red carotenoid pigment that protects it from intense UV radiation in high-altitude snowfields.
-The algae blooms in summer on persistent snow in mountainous regions, turning it pink or red.
+It is caused by a green algae called Chlamydomonas nivalis, which contains a red carotenoid pigment.
 Cut into it and the snow smells faintly of watermelon.
-This is not a metaphor.
-The smell is a recognised characteristic noted by researchers and hikers alike.
+This is a recognised characteristic noted by researchers and hikers alike.
+Some organisms live in snow and have adapted to it fully.

 4. Snow is not always cold to the touch

 Snow is a surprisingly effective insulator.
 Still air trapped between ice crystals does most of the work.
 The thermal conductivity of fresh snow is roughly thirty times lower than solid ice.
 This is why animals survive under snowpack, and why humans have used snow shelters for millennia.
+Inside a well-built snow shelter, the temperature stays around zero Celsius regardless of how far below zero it is outside.
+Zero feels warm when it is minus twenty-five on the other side of the wall.

 5. Snow can be extremely dry

-For skiing, dry powder is the desired state.
-The crystals do not bond to each other or to ski bases with the same friction as wet snow.
+Wet, heavy snow can contain twenty percent or more water by mass.
+Dry powder snow at cold temperatures can contain as little as two to three percent.
 Finnish winter, particularly in Lapland, produces some of the coldest and driest powder conditions in Europe.
-Not the deep snowfall totals of alpine resorts, but a different kind of skiing: fast, light, quiet.
 Tracks through dry Finnish powder collapse back slowly, which is why forest skiing routes stay readable for days after the last skier passed through.

 6. Snow can be surprisingly heavy

+A cubic metre of fresh dry snow weighs roughly fifty to one hundred kilograms.
+Wet settled snow can reach five hundred kilograms per cubic metre.
+Finnish building code accounts for snow load explicitly.
 Snow removal from roofs is a recognised task and, for commercial properties, a legal responsibility.
 Falling roof snow is classified as a liability risk.
-Municipalities post warnings during heavy accumulation periods.
-There are specialist companies that do nothing else.
+There are specialist companies in Finland that do nothing else.
 It is one of those practical Finnish winter adaptations that visitors from warmer climates find surprising, and that Finns who grew up here consider entirely normal.

 7. The largest snowflake ever recorded

+The record stands in Guinness World Records: a snowflake observed at Fort Keogh, Montana in January 1887, reported as fifteen inches across.
+The source is a single eyewitness account with no measurement instrument.
+Atmospheric physicists are sceptical.
 The 1887 account has never been retracted, and Guinness has never replaced it with a verified record.
-It sits in the record books as the kind of historical claim that is impossible to disprove and impossible to confirm.
-Fort Keogh is a real place.
-The winter of 1887 was genuinely severe across the American Great Plains.
-The snowflake probably was large.
-Whether it was fifteen inches is a separate question.
+It sits in the books as the kind of historical claim that is impossible to disprove and impossible to confirm.

 8. Thundersnow is real

+Thundersnow is a convective snowstorm that produces lightning and thunder.
+The mechanics are essentially the same as a summer thunderstorm, but the storm is cold enough to produce snow rather than rain.
 Thunder in a snowstorm sounds different from summer thunder.
 The snow in the air absorbs sound more efficiently than rain, dampening the rumble and making it seem closer and more muffled.
-Observers frequently report that thundersnow sounds wrong: shorter and more contained.

 9. Snow rollers form on their own